SR-05/amoglang/README.md

 ### Structuring of this repository

 Wondering how to look at this repo and all the folders?
 Fear not support is here!
-Take a look at [STRUCTURE.md](https://github.com/KittyBorgX/amoglang/blob/main/STRUCTURE.md) for more details.
+Take a look at [STRUCTURE.md](https://github.com/KittyBorgX/amoglang/blob/main/documentation/info/STRUCTURE.md) for more details.

-### Contributing
+### Contributing:

+Take a look at

 ### Credits: